 It’s essential to add the signatures of both parties in a solid lease agreement since it prevents disputes and legal issues that might arise if one party claims they didn’t agree to specific terms.
 A signed lease agreement is a legally binding contract.

 This means that both parties are obligated to fulfill the terms of the agreement.
-If either party fails to comply with the lease agreement terms, they can be held legally accountable thoughout the entire fixed term lease.
+If either party fails to comply with the lease agreements terms, they can be held legally accountable thoughout the entire fixed term lease.

 Clauses

 Besides that, clauses can also help ensure the lease agreement complies with local and state laws including landlord tenant laws.
-For example, if the landlord is required to provide a certain amount of notice before entering the rental, a clause can be added to reflect this requirement.
+For example, if the landlord is required to provide a certain amount of notice before entering the unit, a clause can be added to reflect this requirement.

 Security Deposit Clause